Do You Lose Distance with Blade Irons? (Explained)

 It might help to brush up on some basic swinging skills, such as putting weight on the front leg or even making sure the ball is in position.

-No matter the golfer, average, beginner, or even a pro, having the right technique and experience matters.
+No matter the golfer, average, beginner, or even a pro, having the right technique and issues of experience.

-We could also try irons that are more forgiving at first, allowing us better shots even if we don’t hit the ball nice and flush.
+We could also try more forgiving irons at first, allowing us better shots even if we don’t hit the ball nice and flush.
 Clubs of this caliber allow this by having larger club heads and a slightly different weight distribution compared to blade irons.

 How do I know when I’m hitting a blade iron just right?